itzKrixhhh05/Statistical-Calculator/README.md

 ## 🎯 Project Objective

-The primary objective of this project is educational.
+This project was developed to strengthen understanding of:

-Instead of using ready-made statistical functions, all major statistical measures are implemented manually using mathematical formulas.
-This helps in understanding:
+* Statistics

-* Statistical concepts
+* Mathematical Formula Implementation
-* Mathematical derivations
+* Data Analysis Fundamentals
-* Data analysis fundamentals
+* Python Programming
-* Python programming
+* Scientific Computing

-* Scientific computing
+Instead of relying on ready-made statistical libraries, the formulas are implemented manually to provide a deeper understanding of how statistical calculations work internally.

 ---